Mobile First Design: What it is and How to Implement it

+Mobile first design is important for customer engagement.
 Mobile devices are at the forefront of the digital revolution that has taken place in the last decade.
-With approximately 50% of overall web traffic coming from mobile devices, the internet has become a mobile-first marketplace.
+With approximately 54% of overall web traffic coming from mobile devices, a mobile-first approach has taken hold of the marketplace.

 What is Mobile-First Design?

-As the term suggests, mobile-first design is an approach in which web designers start product design for mobile devices first.
-This can be done by sketching or prototyping the web-app’s design for the smallest screen first and gradually working up to larger screen sizes.
+Mobile-first design or Mobile-first approach enables web designers to start product design for mobile devices first.
+This can be done by sketching or prototyping the web app’s design for the smallest screen first and gradually working up to larger screen sizes.

 Designing and developing for small screens compels designers to remove anything that isn’t necessary for seamless website rendering and navigation.